About Our Staff

 Sandra Gray, Lic.
 Ac, MAOM

 Sandy Gray is a licensed acupuncturist and NCCAOM board certified herbalist who has been practicing in Massachusetts and New Hampshire since 2002.
-She holds a Master’s degree in Oriental Medicine (MAOM) from New England School of Acupuncture and took additional post graduate studies in herbology for Women’s Health with Sharon Weizenbaum.
+She holds a Master’s degree in Oriental Medicine (MAOM) from New England School of Acupuncture and took additional post-graduate studies in herbology for Women’s Health with Sharon Weizenbaum.
 She also studied with Dr. Tao Xie, a preeminent Chinese herbalist in the Boston area.

-In addition to her private practice, Sandy worked for twelve years at Pathways to Wellness, a clinic serving the HIV community, as acupuncture clinician, herbalist and home care provider.
+In addition to her private practice, Sandy worked for twelve years at Pathways to Wellness, a clinic serving the HIV community, as acupuncture clinician, herbalist, and home care provider.
 She also worked at the New England School of Acupuncture clinic as a professional acupuncturist and herbalist.
 She is pleased to be a part of the team at HSQCA.

-Sandy is committed to serving patient health needs with the calm presence and love that is an extension of her life long yoga meditation practice.
+Sandy is committed to serving patient health needs with a calm presence and love that is an extension of her life long yoga meditation practice.
 She derives deep satisfaction from helping resolve disharmonies and imbalances due to our stressful modern life.
-She finds Chinese medicine, both acupuncture and herbology, to be a brilliant solution to many health issues without side effects or invasive techniques.
+She finds Chinese medicine, both acupuncture, and herbology, to be a brilliant solution to many health issues without side effects or invasive techniques.
 She encourages everyone to try Chinese medicine as a true alternative and complement to Western medicine.